hampusborgos/react-html-id/README.md

                 <PageWithUniqueIds>
                     {/* Your application code as usual */}
                 </PageWithUniqueIds>
-            )
+            );
         }
     }

 Wrap ALL pages you create with this component.
-Because this component will be rendered for every page, componentWillMount will be called both server-and client side once per page and reset the ID counter before the page is rendered.
+Because this component will be rendered for every page, componentWillMount will be called once for both server and client per page.
+This will reset the ID counter before the page is rendered.
-This will result in the same IDs being used both server side and client side.
+The result is that the same IDs will be used both server side and client side.

-This strategy will only work if you request dynamic DOM from the server that is placed on the page and then mounted, this library will be insufficient to solve your problem.
-There is no simple way of guaranteeing that the ID counter is consistent between the server and the client.
+This strategy will only work if you render entire pages server side.
+If you render individual components, this library will be insufficient to solve your problem.
+There is no simple way of guaranteeing that the ID counter is consistent between server and client in that situation, without storing the information in the DOM for those nodes.

 ## API